Internship and establishment of the official

 If your probationary period is interrupted for at least 3 years due to successive holidays of any kind, other than annual leave, you must resume your entire probationary period at the end of your last leave.

-If not, you are dismissed for professional insufficiency.
+If not, you are dismissed for incompetence.

 Répondez aux questions successives et les réponses s’afficheront automatiquement